The Campaign for the Future of Jewish Life at Brandeis

 Where?

-The university has generously offered the former Kutz Hall, a three-floor 28,000 square foot building built in 1959, for transformative reuse as a new home for Jewish student life.
-Positioned prominently near the campus’s main thoroughfare and adjacent to the North Quad residence halls, Kutz Hall is ideally located for fostering a vibrant Hillel.
-With the building already vacated, renovating it presents an environmentally responsible, low-carbon solution to creating a state-of-the-art, sustainable space that aligns with Hillel and the university’s mission and values.
+The university has generously offered the former Kutz Hall — a three-floor, 28,000 square foot building built in 1959 — for transformation into a beautiful new home for Jewish student life.
+Positioned prominently near the campus’s main thoroughfare and adjacent to the North Quad residence halls, Kutz Hall is ideally located to serve as a hub for vibrant Jewish life.
+With the building already vacated, renovating it will be an environmentally responsible and cost-effective project.

 Key opportunities for partnership and support include: